ZainRizvi/ZainRizvi.github.io/_posts/2020-05-09-remembering-what-you-read-zettelkasten-vs-para.md

 ---
 layout: post
-title: 'Remembering what you read: Zettelkasten vs PARA'
+title: 'Remembering what you Read: Zettelkasten vs PARA'
 excerpt: I spent over a year researching better ways to take notes to remember what I read.
 Here's what I found.
 tags: